s3664099/Computer_Space_Games/readme.md

 I attempted to use it on one of the games, but unfortunately it didn't work as expected.

+19 November 2022
+I have found a python3 [import](https://pypi.org/project/pynput/) that seems to work is required.
+However the problem is that the keys that have been pressed are then stored in a buffer, and released when an input is requested.

 **Pygame**
 This is also a solution, but it adds a lot more to the game than otherwise, and adds a lot of time to coding these games.